-Lincolnshire Fire and Rescue objects to the initial lack of a fire hydrant to enable fire services to deal with an emergency at the development.
-The applicant has submitted an additional plan showing provision of such a hydrant to serve the development.
-The further comments of Lincolnshire Fire and Rescue are awaited and will form an update at the meeting.
-However, this is not a material planning consideration that should otherwise limit the development proposed.
+Lincolnshire Fire and Rescue initially objected to the lack of a fire hydrant to enable fire services to deal with an emergency at the development.
+The applicant has submitted an additional plan showing provision of such a hydrant to serve the development and the objection has been withdrawn.